QEDK/ini-rs/README.md

 [github.com]
 User = QEDK
 ```
 Essentially, the syntax consists of sections, each of which can which contains keys with values.
-The `Ini` struct can read and write such values.

 ### Installation
 You can install this easily via `cargo` by including it in your `Cargo.toml` file like: